 Why 16:9 Became the Universal Standard

-Before HD television, displays were nearly square — 4:3 was the default for decades, matching the shape of early cathode ray tubes.
-As widescreen cinema grew in popularity through the 1950s–70s, a compromise was needed.
-Researcher Kerns Powers at the Society of Motion Picture and Television Engineers (SMPTE) analyzed common film formats and found that 16:9 sat geometrically at the center of the most-used cinema ratios.
-In 1984 it was proposed as the HDTV standard, and by the late 2000s it had completely displaced 4:3 in consumer displays, gaming, and online video.
+Before HD television, displays were nearly square — 4:3 was the default for decades, matching the shape of early cathode ray tubes and the original Academy film ratio from 1932.
+As widescreen cinema grew in popularity through the 1950s–70s with formats like CinemaScope (2.35:1) and VistaVision (1.66:1), a compromise was needed for consumer TV that could show widescreen films without severe letterboxing while also handling older 4:3 content without excessive pillarboxing.
+Researcher Kerns Powers at the Society of Motion Picture and Television Engineers (SMPTE) analyzed the common cinema formats and found geometrically that 16:9 (1.778) sat near the center of the most-used cinema aspect ratios — close enough to 1.85:1 Flat cinema that letterboxing was minimal, wider than 4:3 enough to feel meaningfully different, and producible on existing CRT manufacturing with only modest changes.
+16:9 was proposed as the HDTV standard in 1984, adopted by the ATSC (US digital TV standard) in 1995, and by the late 2000s had completely displaced 4:3 in consumer displays, gaming, and online video.
+The dominance is now total: YouTube, Netflix, all streaming TV, gaming consoles, laptop displays, and most monitors default to 16:9.
+Even the exceptions (21:9 ultra-wide monitors, 16:10 productivity monitors, vertical phone screens) exist relative to 16:9 as the reference point.

 Cinema Formats: More Than Just 16:9